ros-industrial/industrial_ci/doc/index.rst

 With the following few short steps, you can start in your client repository using CI confiurations stored in here (`industrial_ci` repository).

-1. Don't forget to activate Travis CI on your github repository (you may do so on https://travis-ci.org/profile/YOUR_GITHUB_ORGANIZATION or https://travis-ci.org/profile/YOUR_GITHUB_USER).
+1. Don't forget to activate CI for your repository.
+ - For Travis CI and GitHub, you may do so on https://travis-ci.org/profile/YOUR_GITHUB_ORGANIZATION or https://travis-ci.org/profile/YOUR_GITHUB_USER).

-2. In `.travis.yml` file in your client repo, add in `before_config` section a sentence `git clone https://github.com/ros-industrial/industrial_ci.git .ci_config`, like below:
+2. In `CI config <#terminology>`_ file in your client repo, add in `before_config` section a sentence `git clone https://github.com/ros-industrial/industrial_ci.git .ci_config`, like below:

 ::

   before_config:
     - git clone https://github.com/ros-industrial/industrial_ci.git .ci_config
   script:
+    - .ci_config/ci.sh  (Travis CI with GitHub)
-    - .ci_config/travis.sh
+    - .ci_config/gitlab.sh   (Gitlab CI)

 * Note that `.ci_config` is the required name of the cloned folder; it is hardcoded so you need to use this name.
 * Example of entire file `.travis.yml` can be found in `industrial_core/.travis.yml <https://github.com/ros-industrial/industrial_core/blob/indigo-devel/.travis.yml>`_.